 Throughout the year, students drop by to see me and ask questions about their papers.
 Of course, I enjoy seeing it all “come together” for them, and they become proud of their proficiency in research.

+I am fortunate to work with wonderful colleagues.
 The other reference librarians have duties similar to mine, and we often share ideas and research techniques.
 On the Simpson Library home page are our various LibGuides.
 These have proven to be popular with students and faculty alike.

 What particularly helps students, faculty, and librarians are the services that the Virtual Library of Virginia (VIVA) offer.
 VIVA is a consortium of academic libraries in Virginia that provides shared access to numerous electronic information resources.
 It also promotes the coordination of collection development among these libraries.